ktmeaton/NCBImeta/schema/README_schema.md

 The value in this case, is a list of 3 elements:

-    Attribute, collection_date, attribute_name
+    Attribute, harmonized_name, collection_date

 The first value ("Attribute"), is the name of the node.
-The second value ("collection date") is the attribute value to target.
+The second value ("harmonized_name") is the attribute to match.
-The third value ("attribute name") is the attribute type to target.
+The third value ("collection_date") is the attribute's value to match.

-## 4) Retrieving simple node values that don't have a unique names or attributes.
+## 4) Retrieving simple node values that don't have unique names or attributes.

 User selects: